grlkrash/studioconnect-ai/PRD.md

 SMBs lose significant business opportunities due to inability to handle immediate customer needs, especially emergency situations, across multiple communication channels.
 The Voice-Enabled AI Agent provides comprehensive coverage with intelligent routing, sophisticated emergency detection, and plan-based access to advanced features that scale with business needs.

 ### 2.2.
 Key Differentiators (Implemented & Validated)
-* **True Multi-Channel Platform:** Seamless integration between chat and voice with unified session management
+* **True Multi-Channel Platform:** Seamless integration between chat and voice with unified session management and WebSocket architecture
-* **Advanced Emergency Response:** Cross-channel emergency detection with priority voice notifications to business owners
+* **Advanced Emergency Response:** Cross-channel emergency detection with real-time voice notifications to business owners
-* **Plan-Based Value Proposition:** Clear feature progression from FREE to BASIC to PRO tiers
+* **Plan-Based Value Proposition:** Clear feature progression from FREE to BASIC to PRO tiers with Realtime API access
-* **Voice-First Design:** SSML-enhanced natural speech synthesis optimized for business conversations
+* **Realtime Voice-First Design:** Bidirectional audio streaming with OpenAI Realtime API optimized for natural business conversations
-* **Sophisticated Analytics:** Real-time session tracking with entity extraction and intent analysis
+* **Sophisticated Analytics:** Real-time session tracking with WebSocket metrics, entity extraction, and intent analysis
-* **Service SMB Focus:** Built specifically for emergency-responsive service businesses
+* **Service SMB Focus:** Built specifically for emergency-responsive service businesses with low-latency voice processing

 ## 3. User Personas & Stories (Current Implementation)

 ### 3.1.
 Helen the HSP (Plumber) - PRO Tier User
-* **As Helen,** I receive voice calls directly to my business number when customers have plumbing emergencies, and the AI handles initial triage with natural conversation
+* **As Helen,** I receive voice calls directly to my business number when customers have plumbing emergencies, and the AI handles initial triage with natural, real-time conversation
-* **As Helen,** I get immediate voice calls to my mobile when the AI detects flooding or burst pipe emergencies, with enhanced SSML messaging for urgency
+* **As Helen,** I get immediate voice calls to my mobile when the AI detects flooding or burst pipe emergencies, with real-time voice notifications for urgency
-* **As Helen,** I can customize voice greetings and messages for my specific business needs in my PRO admin dashboard
+* **As Helen,** I can customize voice greetings and messages for my specific business needs in my PRO admin dashboard with Realtime API configuration
-* **As Helen,** I access detailed analytics showing call duration, intent analysis, and peak emergency times to optimize my response strategy
+* **As Helen,** I access detailed analytics showing call duration, WebSocket connection metrics, intent analysis, and peak emergency times to optimize my response strategy
-* **As Helen,** I can choose from premium voice options (Polly Neural, Generative) to match my brand personality
+* **As Helen,** I benefit from low-latency voice processing with natural interruption handling that feels like talking to a real person

 ### 3.2.
 Sarah the Small Business Owner - BASIC Tier User
 * **As Sarah,** I have access to enhanced chat functionality and advanced lead capture without voice features